morepath/morepath/doc/app_reuse.rst

   def get_user_differently(username):
       return OtherUser(username)

-To make ``OtherUser`` actually be published on the web under ``/users/{username}`` it either needs to be a subclass of ``User``, for which we've already registered a default view, or we need to register a new default view for ``OtherUser``.
+To publish ``OtherUser`` under ``/users/{username}`` it either needs to be a subclass of ``User``.
+We've already registered a default view for that class.
+We can also register a new default view for ``OtherUser``.

 Overriding apps actually doesn't look much different from how you build apps in the first place.
-Again, it's just like subclassing.
-Hopefully not so obvious that it's boring.
-Let's talk about something new.
+Again, it's just subclassing.
+Hopefully this isn't getting boring, so let's talk about something new.

 Nesting Applications
 --------------------